MiketHas/My-Portfolio/README.md

 # portfolio
 # About Me
 My name is Mikołaj Hasik.
-I'm a self-taught tester and an ex-pharmaceutical representative.
-After 10 years of working for BigPharma I decided to join the IT industry as I was craving for self-development.
-Currently, I'm a Quality Control Engineer at SoftServe and I strive to become an automation tester in the future, hence I still work on my skills and knowledge in this regard.
+I'm a self-taught tester and a former pharmaceutical representative.
+After 10 years of working for Big Pharma, I decided to join the IT industry as I was craving self-development.
+Currently, I'm a Quality Control Engineer at SoftServe, and I strive to become an automation tester in the future.
+Therefore, I continue to work on improving my skills and knowledge in this regard.

-My unique blend of technical expertise and customer-facing experience makes me a versatile professional who is not afraid of direct contact with the customer to better understand their needs for the success of the project.
+My unique blend of technical expertise and customer-facing experience makes me a versatile professional who is not afraid of direct contact with customers to better understand their needs and ensure the success of the project.

 # Tools
 * Jira - Issue tracking tool